News

 and last updated

-According to the sheriff's office, the Georgetown Police Department attempted a traffic stop on an SUV for speeding and suspected of operating under the influence.
+According to the sheriff's office, the Georgetown police attempted a traffic stop on an SUV for speeding and suspected of operating under the influence.

-According to the sheriff's office, the SUV failed to stop, and the 35-year-old woman lost control and crashed into the Save A Lot entrance.
+According to the Georgetown police, the SUV failed to stop, and the 35-year-old woman, identified as Amber Samokar of Winchester, lost control and crashed into the Save A Lot entrance.

 The sheriff's office says that a preliminary investigation shows that "excessive speed, failure to wear a seatbelt, and suspected alcohol use were contributing factors in the collision."